matter-labs/era-compiler-solidity/docs/src/eravm/05-instructions/02-evm/07-environment.md

 Original [EVM](https://www.evm.codes/#3d?fork=shanghai) instruction.

-Return data size is read from the fat pointer returned from the child contract.

-The size value can be extracted with bitwise operations as illustrated below.
+Similarly to [CALLDATASIZE](#calldatasize), return data size is read from the fat pointer that the child contract returns.
+It can also be extracted with bitwise operations.

 ### LLVM IR